 A student who withdraws either before or after establishment of an academic record may reapply to the RVU PA Program (or any other physician assistant program) at any time through the regular admissions process.

-A student who is dismissed may reapply to the RVU PA Program or any other physician assistant program through the regular admissions process immediately upon dismissal.
+A dismissed student may reapply to the RVU PA Program or any other physician assistant program through the regular admissions process.